emmayoungju-ctrl/shockski/README.md

     - note: must use high contrast colors. currently hard programmed for red and green dots (in respective scripts) but can adjust search parameters for different colors
 2. use reddottrack.m and greendottrack.m to extract coordinates of dots in every frame.
 3. use distancecalc.m to extract distance between red and green dots in every frame and plot over time using fps.
+4. use chattedforce.m to theoretically get shock force at every time

 ## current sources of error (unresolved)
 - width of dots as a distance error tolerance